zigmhount/pdlooper/README.md

 - File management
   - Save session file
   - Load session file and wav files as loops
-- Make recording and playing actually stereo (i.e. add an array for each loop)
-- Control loops
+- Control tracks
-  - groups/scenes of loops to be started at once
+  - groups/scenes of tracks to be started at once
-  - automatic set of loops following each other (incl random)
+  - automatic set of tracks following each other (incl random)
 - More looping
-  - loops for midi controls
+  - tracks for midi controls
-  - loops for midi sequences?
+  - tracks for midi sequences?
 - Fancy stuff
   - include knobs and faders in the UI to make it a single interface between my physical controllers and mixers/plugins (rather than connecting the controllers to each mixer/effect host)
   - include lv2 host with [lv2plugin~]?